ThomasBeresford-0/vet-ct/README.md

 # VETCT-PROJECT
 # Description

-This project is a React application for managing and viewing veterinary case reports.
+This project is a React/JS application for managing and viewing veterinary case reports.
 It provides features for listing cases, viewing detailed information, searching, sorting, and pagination.
 The application is designed to be user-friendly and accessible.

 # Installation
 To set up and run the project locally, follow these steps: